Astemir (outlaw): Raids

-In 1822, Astemir with his detachment failed tried to rob Grozny fortress and steal the livestock – he rushed instead to the Stary-Yurt and evicted 191 families out, together with all their livestock and property.
+In 1822, Astemir with his detachment failed to rob the Grozny fortress and steal the livestock – he instead rushed to Stary-Yurt and evicted 191 families out, together with all their livestock and property.
 Aleksey Yermolov was outraged by the accident and commanded Nikolai Grekov to burn down all the empty houses of Stary-Yurt.
 He also blamed the commendant of redoubt of Stary-Yurt for his inaction; Nikolai Grekov and Artamon Chernov were also blamed.

-After the successful victory of Beibulat Taimiev at Khankala Gorge in 1825 against Russian forces under leadership of Sorchan, he planned to take eventual control of Grozny fortress.
-Thus, Astemir with a hundred desperate men made an expedition to Nadterechny villages, while Beibulat made one to Nazran.
-This operation utterly failed as Nadterechny Chechens didn't uprise and Astemir retreated beyond Sunzha River with a small amount of livestock stolen.
+After the successful victory of Beibulat Taimiev at Khankala Gorge in 1825 against Russian forces under leadership of Sorchan, he planned to take control of the Grozny fortress.
+Thus, Astemir with a hundred men made an expedition to the Nadterechny villages, while Beibulat made one to Nazran.
+This operation utterly failed as Nadterechny Chechens didn't rise up and Astemir retreated beyond Sunzha River with a small amount of livestock stolen.

 On Summer of 1827, Astemir helped Beibulat Taimiev gather a partisan detachment of 700 men.
-The detachment later in 21 August of the same year destroyed a Cossack outpost on Terek River and in 17 September tried to take control of Grozny but were defeated.
+The detachment later on the 21 of August of the same year destroyed a Cossack outpost on Terek River and on the 17 of September tried to take control of Grozny but were defeated.